-(Update: 9/9/20: Please note that the AFL has been releasing the information very late each week or not at all resulting in our delays updating this page.
-See our article on delayed coverage via SiriusXM for USA and Canada.
+(Update: 10/26/20: The AFL season has concluded.
+We'll continue to update this page with any special coverage (Trade radio, etc.) up to the preseason along with any changes for 2021.
+See our article on delayed coverage via SiriusXM for USA and Canada (last show is 10/29).
 We are now making the weekly information available via Google Calendar - links to it are below.
 The Google calendar version also has commentators where that is available.
-The AFL and Telstra changed the web addresses for the audio feeds yet again this year.
-We've updated and tested all of them and updated our links and players with the new feeds.
 Let us know if you notice any broken links.)

 All AFL matches listed are available on afl.com.au and are free, no subscription required.
 To get to the selection go to the AFL web site approximately 10 to 30 minutes prior to the match start and look for the links to the "Match Centre" where you will find a link to "listen live" to the radio feeds.
 The feeds are also available on the AFL app for Android and Apple devices.
 If you want direct links to the feeds and avoid the AFL web site, see below the weekly listing for our own AFANA player links.
 You may choose the station you want there.
 Listening requires an HLS compatible browser or standalone software.
 We will update this each week throughout the season.
 This information is provided as a service by AFANA.
 We have no control over the source internet feeds whatsoever.
 If you have difficulty we encourage you to try Match Centre, try our player, and then use the technical support links provided at the AFL site first before contacting us.
 We have direct links below the listing which you can use to bypass the AFL site with your own player in most circumstances.
 (For details on the end of shortwave radio coverage see further down or click here to go directly.)